P062B

 A typical diagnostic flow when this code is present.

-Retrieve all DTCs; document every code present before clearing as companion codes provide important context.
+Retrieve and document all DTCs before clearing, as companion codes provide important context.

-Inspect the injector wiring harness for shorts between cylinders or to ground that could have damaged PCM drivers.
+Inspect the injector wiring harness for shorts or damage that could have stressed the internal drivers.

 Attempt a PCM software reflash to rule out software corruption as the cause.

-If reflash does not resolve the fault and external circuits are sound, suspect PCM hardware failure.
+If reflash does not resolve the fault and external circuits are sound, suspect internal PCM hardware failure.

 Related powertrain codes